-As described within Note 8 of the "Notes to Consolidated Financial Statements" included in our Annual Report on Form 10-K for the year ended December 31, 2016, we filed a patent infringement lawsuit against Par Pharmaceutical, Inc. and its subsidiary, Par Sterile Products, LLC (collectively, Par) following our receipt of a Paragraph IV Notice Letter from Par stating that it had filed an Abbreviated New Drug Application (ANDA) seeking approval from the FDA to market a generic version of OMIDRIA before the expiration of three Orange Book-listed patents covering OMIDRIA.
-Following receipt of the Paragraph IV Notice Letter, in September 2015 we filed a patent infringement lawsuit under the Hatch-Waxman Act against Par.
+As described within Note 8 of the "Notes to Consolidated Financial Statements" included in our Annual Report on Form 10-K for the year ended December 31, 2016, we filed a patent infringement lawsuit against Par Pharmaceutical, Inc. and its subsidiary, Par Sterile Products, LLC (collectively, Par) in September 2015 following our receipt of a Paragraph IV Notice Letter from Par stating that it had filed an Abbreviated New Drug Application (ANDA) seeking approval from the FDA to market a generic version of OMIDRIA before the expiration of three Orange Book-listed patents covering OMIDRIA.
 In April 2016, August 2016 and November 2016, we amended the lawsuit to assert additional OMIDRIA patents.
 Par has stipulated to infringement of each of the currently asserted patents, and the court entered a partial judgment that Par's filing of its ANDA constitutes an act of infringement of each of the currently asserted patents, subject to Par's continued invalidity defenses and any challenge to enforceability.
-The filing of our suit against Par triggered a 30-month stay of the FDA's approval of Par's ANDA, which is expected to remain in effect until late January 2018.
-We have reviewed the invalidity assertions in Par's Paragraph IV Notice Letter and defenses and counterclaims and believe they do not have merit, and we intend to defend our patents vigorously in the litigation against Par.
+The filing of our suit against Par triggered a 30-month stay of the FDA's approval of Par's ANDA, which is expected to remain in effect until late January 2018 absent an earlier decision by the court.
+A bench trial was held on this matter on July 5-7, 2017.
+The court is expected to issue a decision prior to expiration of the stay.
+We believe that the invalidity assertions raised by Par do not have merit and we intend to continue defending our patents vigorously.